Preparing for — and managing — an inheritance

 - Adding to your retirement savings

-- Paying for a family member's or your own education
+- Helping to pay for a family member’s (or your own) education

 - Contributing to a favorite charity

 Added wealth can come with implications for your estate plan and insurance needs.
 Here are some things to consider when managing and protecting your assets after receiving an inheritance:

 - Do you need to increase your insurance?
 For example, if you’ve inherited expensive jewelry or artwork, you may need more property and casualty coverage.
 Or, in the event you’ve inherited a long-held family property, you may want more life insurance to help ensure future generations can afford to maintain it when you’re gone.

 - Was the person who passed away a beneficiary of your estate?
 If they were listed as your beneficiary, durable power of attorney, trustee, personal representative, or medical power of attorney, update these documents.

 - Does the inheritance affect your estate plan?
 If the inheritance is sizeable, you may want to review and update your estate plan to help manage the potential tax impact for you and your own beneficiaries.
 Even if it’s not sizeable, it’s a good time to check your beneficiaries and review your estate plan to ensure it still reflects your wishes.

 When you’re ready to reach out to an Ameriprise financial advisor for a complimentary consultation, consider bringing these questions to your meeting.

 Something went wrong.
 Do you want to try reloading?
 Try again